-Just in time for Christmas, the European Union has managed to get one more positive change in consumer protection over the line before 2018 comes to a close; on 3rd December, the Geo-blocking Regulation became applicable throughout the European Union.
-Hopefully the new rules will help prevent, or at least reduce, instances where online traders unjustly discriminate against consumers based on nationality or place of residence and increase consumers’ access to goods and services within the internal market.
+If you shop online abroad, i.e. cross-border, from websites based outside Ireland, in the European Union, chances are you have been geo-blocked at some point.
+In late 2018, Regulation (EU) 2018/302 (Geo-blocking Regulation) became applicable throughout the European Union in an effort to prevent, or at least reduce, instances where online traders unjustly discriminate against consumers based on nationality or place of residence and increase consumers’ access to goods and services within the internal market.

 What is geo-blocking?

 Geo-blocking happens when online sellers/providers restrict online cross-border sales based on nationality, residence or place of establishment.
 These practices can include:

 - Preventing users wishing to engage in cross-border transactions from accessing and purchasing goods, services, or digital content offered on a trader’s website or app;

 - Re-routing users to country-specific websites (possibly with different prices); or

 The Geo-blocking Regulation aims to give all EU consumers equal rights to access a trader’s goods or services, under the same terms, irrespective of their location.
 The new rules aim to tackle geo-blocking as well as other forms of discrimination based on nationality, residence or establishment.
 It applies in principle to both business-to-consumer (B2C) and to business-to-business (B2B) transactions.